Vantara: Facilities and conservation

-The primary conservation zone of Vantara is the Greens Zoological Rescue and Rehabilitation Centre (GZRRC), which spans around 650 acres.
-The remaining area includes veterinary units, administrative buildings, and support infrastructure, bringing the total campus area to 3,500 acres.
+The primary rescue-and-rehabilitation zone within Vantara is the Greens Zoological Rescue and Rehabilitation Centre (GZRRC), a Central Zoo Authority-recognized facility established in 2019, which spans around 650 acres.
+The remaining area includes veterinary units, administrative buildings and support infrastructure, bringing the total campus area to about 3,500 acres.
 The facility is not open to the general public.

-Among the key units is the Centre for Elephants, which includes an elephant hospital equipped with hydrotherapy pools, medical imaging systems, and other specialized veterinary tools.
-The broader Wildlife Hospital and Research Centre reportedly covers around 100,000 square feet and includes MRI, CT scan, ultrasound, X-ray, surgical rooms, and quarantine facilities.
+Among the key units is the Centre for Elephants, which includes an elephant hospital equipped with hydrotherapy pools, medical imaging systems and other specialized veterinary tools.
+The broader Wildlife Hospital and Research Centre reportedly covers around 100,000 square feet and includes MRI, CT scan, ultrasound, X-ray, surgical rooms and quarantine facilities.

-Animal care is structured through species-specific enclosures, including dedicated zones for big cats, reptiles, herbivores, and exotic animals.
+Animal care is structured through species-specific enclosures, including dedicated zones for big cats, reptiles, herbivores and exotic animals.
 The initiative operates under the regulatory frameworks set by the Central Zoo Authority and relevant state wildlife departments.
 It also maintains internal security and animal transport services.

-Despite all these, some animal rights groups in India have expressed skepticism over the privatization of the animals, along with the remote, over-developed, polluted and unsuitable nature of the reservation's location, as Jamnagar is located in a hot, arid climate and the Jamnagar Refinery, the largest oil refinery in the world, is owned by the same company and is located only a short distance away.
+Some animal welfare and conservation groups have questioned the suitability of the Jamnagar site for large-scale, long-term care of rescued and exotic animals, citing its climate, private status and proximity to industrial infrastructure.

+In December 2025, Indonesia's Ministry of Forestry sought technical input from Vantara following the death of a Sumatran elephant linked to Elephant Endotheliotropic Herpesvirus (EEHV).
+According to media reports, a Vantara veterinary team travelled to Riau to review cases, share clinical protocols and provide advisory guidance on early detection and veterinary response.